INFO490/assignments/hw6/hw6.markdown

 All columns are integers, and the first column should be PRIMARY KEY.

-Next, since *ss12pil_sql.csv* is still a CSV file, we have to tell *SQLite* that the file is separated by commans:
+Next, since *ss12pil_sql.csv* is still a CSV file, we have to tell *SQLite* that the file is separated by commans as follows.

     sqlite> .separator ,
     sqlite> .import ss12pil_sql.csv myCensus